byu-is-566/is-566-09-dbt-1-instructions/README.md

 2. Next, we'll ensure that you have dbt available and configured to run in your local environment, and we'll step through a sample model that I've created for you to use as a reference when you go to build out your own models.
 3. Here's where the fun begins: we'll start with the simpler of two data pipelines that will pass data through the warehouse.
 These pipelines will start with the _bronze layer_ (comprised of "sources", "base models", and "seeds", to use the dbt terms).
 From these, we'll derive the _silver layer_ in the form of "staging" and "intermediate" tables, in which we'll do some light cleaning, renaming, and otherwise enriching the data to support a few downstream analyses.
 4. As if that wasn't enough, we'll then go through the process _again_, this time with some slightly more challenging semi-structured data.
 We'll take that data through a similar flow ("sources", "base models", then "staging" and "intermediate" tables).
-5. We'll finish up with a few small examples of _gold layer_ analysis models that use the data we've prepared in the _silver_ tables to inform a few realistic use cases.
-(It turns out that we'll just scratch the surface of the _gold_ assets that we'd typically see, but them's the breaks, as they say.)

 > "Okay, already.
 Let's start building."